 Human Rights and Your Family

-The immigration lawyers at Latitude Law can provide legal advice and guidance regarding leave to remain in the UK on human rights grounds, and will be happy to answer your general questions about family and private life applications to remain in the UK.
+The immigration lawyers at Latitude Law can provide legal advice and guidance regarding leave to remain in the UK on human rights grounds and will be happy to answer your general questions about family and private life applications to remain in the UK.

-The European Convention on Human Rights (ECHR) has had enormous impact on immigration law in recent years; nowhere more than in cases involving private and family life developed in the United Kingdom.
+The European Convention on Human Rights (ECHR) has had an enormous impact on immigration law in recent years; nowhere more than in cases involving private and family life developed in the United Kingdom.
 These rights are protected by Article 8 of the ECHR, and since July 2012 applications can be made under immigration rules.

 The Convention does not give unrestricted rights to live in the UK; instead, your interests and those of your family members are balanced against the government's right to maintain immigration controls.